 - 1. Travel Vouchers for travel advances must not be submitted more than two weeks prior to the travel date unless, by processing the request earlier, significant savings can be realized for travel by common carrier or for registration fees for seminars and conferences. - a.
-Prepaid/Recoup vouchers must have a prepaid reference with the first day of travel that match the same date and format; YYYYMMDD.
-The fund used to issue the advance payment must be the same as the fund on the recoupment voucher. - 2.
+Prepaid/Recoup vouchers must have a prepaid reference with the first day of travel that matches the same date and format; YYYYMMDD.
+The fund used to issue the advance payment must be the same as the fund on the recoupment voucher. - b.
+Prepaid voucher payment must be reconciled before creating and submitting the Recoup voucher. - 2.
 State agencies must reconcile and clear all outstanding travel advances in a timely manner.
-This should be done within two weeks after the travel has been completed. - 3.
-Agencies should refer to the SHARE Collaboration website for job aides related to processing advance travel. - 4.
+This should be done within two weeks after the trip has been completed. - 3.
+Agencies should refer to the SHARE Information Center website for job aides related to processing advance travel. - 4.
 Warrants issued for 80% advance travel cannot be canceled through the normal warrant cancellation process.
-Agencies needing to cancel 80% warrants must contact DFA for guidance. - 5.
-The 20% recoup voucher should not be created until the 80% warrant has been redeemed.
+Agencies needing to cancel 80% warrants must contact DFA for guidance.